atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/export-to-csv-from-psql.md

 In psql there are two commands that can do this, both slightly different.

 The first is the _\\copy_ [meta-command](https://chartio.com/resources/tutorials/how-to-list-databases-and-tables-in-postgresql-using-psql/) which is used to generate a client CSV file.
-This command takes the specified table or query results and writes them to the client’s computer.
+This command takes the specified table or query results and writes them to the client's computer.

 The second command, _COPY_, generates a CSV file on the server where the database is running.